vixen-project/vixen/docs/source/installation.rst

 Using Nautilus
 ^^^^^^^^^^^^^^^^^^^

-1. Download the ViXen binary file (say vixen-0.5-linux64.tgz) from `ViXeN binary`_ to your preferred directory.
+1. Download the ViXen binary file (say vixen-0.9-linux64.tgz) from `ViXeN binary`_ to your preferred directory.

 2. Right click and select 'Extract Here' or 'Open With Archive Manager'.
 A ViXeN folder will appear in the directory you have selected (in this case the folder will be ``vixen-0.5``).

-3. Open the directory and double click the ``vixen`` file.
-The ViXeN application will open on the browser, **if** Nautilus supports running executables.
+3. Open the directory and double click the ``ViXeN`` file (the file is ``ViXeN.desktop``).
+The ViXeN application will open on the browser.

+4. If the above did not work you can try to run the ``vixen`` file.
+This will run **if** Nautilus supports running executables.
 If it does not, run the command shown in :ref:`using-cli`.

 .. _using-cli: